GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 explicitly specifies the measurement units, so although we use inches you should be able to run these scripts and get the same plots even if you have cm as the default measure unit.
-The examples are all written to be “quiet”, that is no information is echoed to the screen.
+The examples are all written to be "quiet", that is no information is echoed to the screen.
 Thus, these scripts are well suited for background execution.

 Note that we also end each script by cleaning up after ourselves.